List of Colin Farrell performances

 Farrell continued to keep busy throughout the decade, starring in such films as Fantastic Beasts and Where to Find Them (2016); The Killing of a Sacred Deer, The Beguiled remake, and Roman J. Israel, Esq. (all 2017); Widows (2018); and Dumbo (2019).
 In the 2020s, he has acted in such films as After Yang (2021); and as villain Oswald Cobblepot The Penguin in The Batman plus as real-life hero John Volanthen in Thirteen Lives (both 2022).

 However, it was another 2022 film, The Banshees of Inisherin, which earned him the greatest reviews of his career to date.
 In addition, he earned several accolades, such as his second Golden Globe for Best Comedy Motion Picture Actor; the Volpi Cup for Best Actor at the 79th Venice International Film Festival; and his first nominations for an Academy Award and a BAFTA Film Award.
-He can next be seen in the upcoming films A Big Bold Beautiful Journey and Ballad of a Small Player (both due to be released in 2025).
+He can next be seen in the upcoming films A Big Bold Beautiful Journey and Ballad of a Small Player (both released in 2025).

 On television, Farrell has also thrived, starring in the second season of the anthology series True Detective; the neo-noir series Sugar; and the miniseries The Penguin, a spin-off from the film The Batman.
 For the latter project, Farrell earned his third Golden Globe Award for Best Actor in a Miniseries or TV Film plus his first SAG Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie, as well as a Primetime Emmy Award nomination for Outstanding Lead Actor in a Limited or Anthology Series or Movie.